chainer/chainercv/examples/classification/README.md

 The training procedure carefully follows the "ResNet in 1 hour" paper [5].

 #### Performance tip
-When training over multiple nodes, set the communicator to `pure_nccl` (requires NCCL2).
-Also, cuDNN convolution functions can be optimized with extra commands (see https://docs.chainer.org/en/stable/performance.html#optimize-cudnn-convolution).
+cuDNN convolution functions can be optimized with extra commands (see https://docs.chainer.org/en/stable/performance.html#optimize-cudnn-convolution).

 #### Detailed training results